AnyChart/docs.anychart.com/Gantt_Chart_NEW/Timeline/Scale.md

 You can configure the timeline scale, for example set its [minimum & maximum](#minimum_&_maximum) values and specify [levels](#levels).
 These settings affect the position of the [elements](../Elements) on the timeline and the content of the [header](Header).

 The scale is defined as an instance of the {api:anychart.scales.GanttDateTime}anychart.scales.GanttDateTime{api} class.

-To access the scale, call the {api:anychart.core.ui.Timeline#scale}scale(){api} method.
+To access it, Use the {api:anychart.core.ui.Timeline#scale}scale(){api} method.

 Here is the full list of available settings: